Thomson Reuters brings the human touch to artificial intelligence

 The Trust Team

-The Trust Team are full-time attorneys whose focus is solely on the quality of CoCounsel’s answers.
-The partnership of prompt engineers with our Trust Team is vital in ensuring the accuracy and reliability of the system.
+The Trust Team comprises full-time attorneys focusing solely on the quality of CoCounsel’s answers.
+The partnership of prompt engineers with our Trust Team’s feedback is vital in ensuring the accuracy and reliability of the AI system .

 Skill-level testing

 The final testing phase involves end-to-end testing of skills against real use cases.
 Now that the microprompts have all been tested, the skill is tested holistically.
-At this stage, experts evaluate the overall quality of the answers generated, and it is confirmed that all the pieces come together correctly and that the end product is a high-quality, accurate response.
+At this stage, experts evaluate the overall quality of the answers generated and confirm that all the pieces come together correctly and the product is a high-quality, accurate response.

 While AI technology is remarkable, the results produced by AI are best when paired with human experience and critical thinking.
 We have been leveraging AI for over three decades to transform the way you get work done.